112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 democracy itself.
 The Germans ran a gigantic smear campaign before the war, during the war, and during the occupation.
 The only French politicians of importance whom the Germans did _not_ smear were — Pétain and Laval.
 They, said the Nazis, were not corrupt.
-Odd, isn't it?
+Odd, isn’t it?

 <div id="109"><em>109.
-“The French don't have a decent political system.
-They've got too many parties.
+“The French don’t have a decent political system.
+They’ve got too many parties.
 They never get together.”</em></div>

 The French political system is a democracy.
 It is like ours in its basic
 principles: freedom of speech, freedom of religion, freedom of the press,